Hull and outfitting design & software customization for CNC machine

 Balenciaga shipyard was founded in 1921 on the banks of the Urola River in Zumaia, part of the Basque Country in northern Spain, from where it has launched over 370 vessels into the Bay of Biscay over its 100-year history.
 In its centenary year, Balenciaga is building its first vessel designed with CADMATIC software, one of two SOVs to be delivered to Østensjø Rederi by 2022.
 Amid other developments at the shipyard, it is consolidating the use of CADMATIC software for hull and outfitting design.

 Balenciaga has invested significantly in recent years to develop the capabilities and capacity of the yard.
 A new main travelling crane was installed, and space was created to allow newbuilding construction in a new slipway, thereby allowing vessels to be built in parallel.
 In 2021, CADMATIC software was implemented by Balenciaga to boost hull and outfitting design.
 Balenciaga also have a site license for the CADMATIC eBrowser design review tool, which allows an unlimited number of users.
-This shipyard uses it for project review in its engineering department and by foremen on site.
+This shipyard uses it for project review in its engineering department and it is also used by foremen on site.

 According to Balenciaga’s Alberto Vall, the shipyard is in the process of consolidating CADMATIC as the standard ship design software at the shipyard.